voytas75/JupyterNotebookLearn/README.md

         12
         ```

         That's the basic idea of defining and using functions in Python.
 They allow you to encapsulate reusable blocks of code and make your code more organized and modular.
-Feel free to practice and experiment with functions to get a better understanding.
-Let me know if you have any further questions! 😊
+Feel free to practice and experiment with functions to get a better understanding. 😊

      - Learn about function arguments, default values, and the concept of return values.